Twitter appoints grievance officer in India to comply with new rules

-MUMBAI, July 11 (Reuters) - Twitter Inc's (TWTR.N) India unit appointed a resident grievance officer, days after designating a chief compliance officer, to meet new IT rules in the country, amid tensions with the government.
+MUMBAI (Reuters) - Twitter Inc’s India unit appointed a resident grievance officer, days after designating a chief compliance officer, to meet new IT rules in the country, amid tensions with the government.

 On Thursday, Twitter had told an Indian court it would appoint an interim grievance officer to comply with the new rules.
 It had also said it planned to have a final appointment for the job in eight weeks.